anandyes/Exam70-535/notes/Compute.md

 * App Service on Linux supports a number of Built-in images
 * App Service on Linux is only supported with Basic and Standard app service plans and does not have a Free or Shared tier
 * You cannot create Web App for Containers in an App Service plan already hosting non-Linux Web Apps.
+* App Service on Linux offers two different paths to getting your application published to the web:
+    * Custom image deployment: "Dockerize" your app into a Docker image that contains all of your files and dependencies in a ready-to-run package.
+    * App deployment with a built-in platform image: Our built-in platform images contain common web app runtimes and dependencies, such as Node and PHP.

 ### CDN[^](https://docs.microsoft.com/en-us/azure/cdn/cdn-overview)
 * A content delivery network (CDN) is a distributed network of servers that can efficiently deliver web content to users.